hbs-rcs/large_data_in_R/index.md

 ## General strategies and principles

-Recall that **I want to know how many Uber rides were taken in New York City during 2020**.
-Part of the probelm with our first attempt is that CSV files do not make it easy to quickly read subsets or select columns.
+Recall that **I want to know how many Lyft rides were taken in New York City during 2020**.
+Part of the problem with our first attempt is that CSV files do not make it easy to quickly read subsets or select columns.
+In this section we’ll spend some time articulating

 ### Use a fast binary data storage format that enables reading data subsets